 High tunnels (also known as hoop houses) are structures that modify the growing environment through the construction of hoops covered with plastic that are placed over the growing area.
 Unlike some greenhouses, high tunnels require no energy as they rely on natural sunlight to modify the inside climate, creating favorable conditions for producing vegetables and specialty crops.

 The seasonal high tunnel initiative began as a three-year pilot program in 2009, establishing high tunnels as an interim conservation practice standard.
 The pilot program was designed to help NRCS assess environmental benefits that may result from the use of the tunnels.
-After three years of continued growth and interest in the program, the seasonal high tunnel is now an established conservation practice standard (#798 in the NRCS numbering system).
+After three years of continued growth and interest in the program, the seasonal high tunnel is now an established conservation practice standard (#325 in the NRCS numbering system).

 Here are just a few examples of the impact this program is having on the ground:

-Read more about how EQIP has helped farmers and ranchers steward their land
+Read more about how EQIP has helped farmers and ranchers steward their land:

-|Fiscal Year||Total (millions)|
+|Fiscal Year||Total Funding Available (millions)|

-Section 2201 of the Agricultural Act of 2014 amends Chapter 4 of subtitle D of title XII of the Food Security Act of 1985, to be codified at 16 U.S.C.
+Section 2302 of the Agriculture Improvement Act of 2018 amends Chapter 4 of subtitle D of title XII of the Food Security Act of 1985, to be codified at 16 U.S.C.
 3839aa.

-Last updated in October 2014.
+Last updated in May 2019.